 - The employee's level of discretionary authority; and

 - Whether a minimum salary requirement is met.

 In 2004, the U.S. Department of Labor (DOL) Wage and Hour Division finalized sweeping changes to the regulations defining who is exempt as a "white collar" employee.
 The regulations updated salary levels used in determining exempt status for the first time since 1975, while the duties tests received their first overhaul since 1949.

-The regulations provide that, in general, any employee earning less than $455 a week ($23,660 a year) is a nonexempt employee entitled to overtime pay, whether he or she is paid on an hourly or salary basis.
+The 2004 regulations provided that, in general, any employee earning less than $455 a week ($23,660 a year) is a nonexempt employee entitled to overtime pay, whether he or she is paid on an hourly or salary basis.
 Employees paid a salary above that level have to meet a duties test in order to be classified as an exempt executive, administrative, or professional employee.
-Employees paid more than $100,000 a year have to meet only one prong of one of the duties tests to qualify as exempt.
+Employees paid at least $100,000 a year have to meet only one prong of the duties tests to qualify as exempt.

 A 2016 final rule that would have raised the overtime threshold to $913 per week was invalidated by a court order.

 In September 2019, the DOL released final rules to increase the minimum salary level from $455 to $684 per week beginning in 2020.
 Employees paid a salary above that level still have to meet a duties test to be classified as an exempt executive, administrative, or professional employee.
 The final rules also increase the amount highly compensated employees (HCEs) must be paid from $100,000 to $107,432 a year.

 Effective January 1, 2020, the final rule: